tony-shifflett/lessonOne/README.md

 ### Open the DevTools

+Let's take a look at this portfolio website created by a previous SEIR student: [https://carlynicholson.github.io/portfolio/](https://carlynicholson.github.io/portfolio/).

 To access DevTools use the following command shortcuts:

 - `⌘ + ⌥ + i` to open the DevTools on Elements tab